What are circle glasses?

 What do Gigi Hadid, Kylie Jenner, Johnny Depp and Kendall Jenner have in common?
 Well, all these celebrities have been spotted in round glasses, looking effortlessly cool and highly stylish at the same time.
 That in itself should make you grab a cool pair of round glasses.
 But here are more reasons and more style tips to buy circle glasses this season:

-Know which outfit to wear with your round frames – The modest-yet-chic pair of round frames go well with all outfits.
+Know which outfit to wear with your round frames.
+The modest-yet-trendy pair of round frames go well with all outfits.
 So, you don’t need to sweat whether you’re wearing the right colors or whether your wardrobe is stylish enough.
-Tees and jeans or turtlenecks and hoodies, you can sport a pair of oversized round glasses for a retro-chic look.
+T-shirts and jeans or turtlenecks and hoodies, you can sport a pair of oversized round glasses for a retro-chic look.
 As far as accessorizing goes, sport chunky or minimalistic jewelry, or even go grunge.
 This frame shape works well whether you’re going for the “just out of bed” look or “elegant and understated.”